 We subjected the Edison Forged wedges and the market leading wedges (purchased at retail) to a battery of robotic testing, performed by the golf industry’s premier independent testing laboratory . . . with no Edison Golf personnel present at the time of testing.
 All wedges were 54* of loft and impact was tested at five points around the face – center and ½” toward the toe, heel, high and low to simulate the impact pattern of most recreational golfers.
 Ten shots were struck with identical clubhead speeds and shaft lean angles for consistency.
 The data speaks for itself as to the far superior performance delivered by the revolutionary package of Edison technologies.
 See the data HERE.

 What is your ‘Durable Chrome’ finish?

-Chrome plating is extremely hard and necessary to protect any carbon steel clubhead from the effects of the elements.
 Most chrome-plated heads on the market today have plating that is 3-4 microns thick; with your wedges, that can wear fairly quickly.
 [One major brand claims that your wedges are ‘worn out’ after as few as 50-60 rounds.]
-To help protect your investment against that wear, EDISON FORGED wedges feature our Durable Chrome plating that is 6-8 microns thick – double what others use.
-It costs more, but is another reason why EDISON FORGED wedges are the best in golf.
+To help protect your investment against that wear, Edison Forged wedges feature our Durable Chrome plating that is 6-8 microns thick – double what others use.
+It costs more, but is another reason why Edison Forged wedges are the best in golf.

 How does the “Koehler Sole” work?

-The “Koehler sole” has been raved about by tens of thousands of golfers for nearly 30 years, through multiple iterations designed by Terry Koehler for different brands of golf clubs.
+The “Koehler sole” has been helping tens of thousands of golfers for nearly 30 years, through multiple iterations designed by Terry Koehler for different brands of golf clubs.

 Why do you have progressive grooves?